andrewdpham3/BplusTree/readme.txt

-B+Tree at a Glance
+B+Tree
 Andrew Pham anp6338@g.harvard.edu

-This is not the full documentation, this is an abstract of form and function.
+Instructions:
+1. Generate a workload file
+   -Navigate into /workload-gen
+   -Generate a workload ex "./generator --puts 100000 --gets 1000  > workload.txt"
+2. Run the workload
+   -"make"
+   -"./main -f workload-gen/workload.txt"
+   -"make clean"
+3. Tests
+   -TODO

  Form:
 - This program is an implementation of a B+ Tree.
-- The tree has a fanout of exactly 3 at all times.
+- The tree has a fanout 3.
 Function:
 - Get will find a key and return its corresponding value
 - Put will insert a new key & value into the correct location if not found